zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerfunctioncontrol-setilinstrumentedcodemap-method.md

  [in] Die Anzahl der Einträge in der Zuordnung.

  `rgILMapEntries`
- [in] Das vom Aufrufer reserviertes Array von COR_IL_MAP-Einträgen.
-Die Interpretation dieser Einträge ist dieselbe wie für die [ICorProfilerInfo:: SetILInstrumentedCodeMap](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-setilinstrumentedcodemap-method.md) Methode.
+ [in] The caller-allocated array of COR_IL_MAP  entries.
+The interpretation of these entries is the same as for the [ICorProfilerInfo::SetILInstrumentedCodeMap](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-setilinstrumentedcodemap-method.md) method.

 ## <a name="remarks"></a>Hinweise
- Festlegen der Zuordnung durch Aufrufen dieser Methode ermöglicht dem Debugger zum Abrufen der Zuordnung durch Aufrufen von [icordebugilcode2:: Getinstrumentedilmap](../../../../docs/framework/unmanaged-api/debugging/icordebugilcode2-getinstrumentedilmap-method.md).
+ Setting the mapping by calling this method allows the debugger to retrieve the mapping by calling [ICorDebugILCode2::GetInstrumentedILMap](../../../../docs/framework/unmanaged-api/debugging/icordebugilcode2-getinstrumentedilmap-method.md).
 Er kann die Zuordnung außerdem intern verwenden, wenn IL-Offsets für Stapelüberwachung und variable Lebensdauer berechnet wird.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h